-Chinese Scientist Says He's First To Genetically Edit Babies
+Chinese Scientist Says He's First To Create Genetically Modified Babies Using CRISPR

 CRISPR enables scientists to make very precise changes in DNA much more easily than ever before.
 As a result, it's revolutionizing scientific research and raising high hopes for major breakthroughs, including preventing and treating many diseases.

 But making changes in human DNA that could be passed down for generations has long been considered off-limits.
 One reason is that a mistake could introduce a new disease that could be passed down for generations.
-Another is that it could open the door to "designer babies" — children that are modified for non-medical reasons, such as to be taller, stronger or smarter.
+Another is that it could open the door to "designer babies" — children that are modified for nonmedical reasons, such as to be taller, stronger or smarter.

 "If it's true as reported, then it's an extremely premature and questionable experiment in creating genetically modified children," agrees Jeffrey Kahn, a bioethicist at Johns Hopkins Berman Institute of Bioethics attending the Hong Kong summit.

-But the development of CRISPR has prompted some scientists to re-think that prohibition for medical purposes.
+But the development of CRISPR has prompted some scientists to rethink that prohibition for medical purposes.
 And researchers around the world have been racing to determine how it could be done safely.
 Many scientists believe it is inevitable, but should be restricted to situations where no alternative is available.

 "If true, this amounts to unethical and reckless experimentation on human beings, and a grave abuse of human rights," said Marcy Darnovsky, executive director of the Center for Genetics and Society, a genetic watchdog group.